Horeisan/Image-Processing/README.md

-I'm implementing a simple processing image for .pgm images in P2 (ASCII format) which supports simple operations such as gamma corrections and brightness contrast & adjustments.
+I'm implementing a simple processing image for .pgm images in P2 (ASCII format) which supports simple operations such as gamma corrections, blur functionalities, brightness contrast & adjustments.
 You can take some sample pictures from link below and drag it into cmake. https://people.sc.fsu.edu/~jburkardt/data/pgma/pgma.html